-Although the exact cause of this skin condition is not clear, it could be something to nerve and blood vessels complications.
+Although the exact cause of this skin condition is not clear, it could be something to nerve and blood vessel complications.

-According to studies, it usually occurs in those with diabetes who have a nerve or sensory damage (neuropathy), retinal eye damage (retinopathy), and kidney damage (nephropathy).
+According to studies, it usually occurs in those with diabetes who have the nerve or sensory damage (neuropathy), retinal eye damage (retinopathy), and kidney damage (nephropathy).

 Moreover, this skin condition is closely connected to high glycosylated hemoglobin levels – a sign of poorly controlled blood sugar levels.